tsmit291/Mean_TEA/readME.md

 c.
 There is a table with a column for image and a column for tea information ~complete~
 d.
-There is a quantity drop down number list
+There is a quantity drop down number list ~complete~
 e.
 There is an add to bag button

-f.
+~complete~
+f/g.
 New items added to bag automatically default to a quantity of 1, if no quantity is selected.

-g.
-There is an add to bag button

 h.
 There is a checkout button